Nahuel Acosta

-Nahuel Acosta da Silva (born 11 May 1999) is a Uruguayan footballer who plays as a winger for Peñarol.
+Nahuel Acosta da Silva (born 11 May 1999) is a Uruguayan footballer who plays as a winger for Primera Nacional club San Martín (SJ).

 Life and career

 Acosta was born in 1999 in Uruguay.
 He is a native of Montevideo, Uruguay.
 He is the son of Uruguayan footballer Gustavo Acosta.
 He initially operated as a striker before switching to winger.
 He mainly operates as a winger.
 He is known for his ability to take players on one-on-one.
 He started his career with Rentistas.
 He made forty-eight league appearances and scored two goals while playing for the club.

 In 2021, Acosta signed for Sud América.
 He made twelve league appearances and scored zero goals while playing for the club.
 In 2022, he signed for Albion.
 He made eight league appearances and scored zero goals while playing for the club.
 In 2023, Acosta signed for Cerro.
 He made twenty-three league appearances and scored zero goals while playing for the club.
 In 2024, he signed for Uruguayan side Peñarol.
 In Juanury 2025 he was loaned to Bolvian first division side Blooming for a year.
 He has played for the Uruguay A' national football team.